potto216/automation-management/README.md

 ssh user@localhost
 ```

-Also add the remote host IP address and DNS name (if available) to the `/etc/ansible/hosts` file.
+Also add the remote host IP address and DNS name (if available) to the `/etc/ansible/hosts` file and the `/etc/hosts` file.
 In the below example **comm_dev** is the name of the VM I added to the Window's `%SystemRoot%\System32\drivers\etc\hosts` file.
 This allows me to have VMs on different machines doing the same thing and all can be referenced from Windows with **comm_dev**.
+If using WSL then `/etc/hosts` is normally automatically updated by the Windows host file.
 ```
 sudo vi /etc/ansible/hosts
 # add the below lines for the group and hosts, such as